Spatio-temporal fusion of reanalysis and in situ data for censored threshold exceedances of PM2.5: Discussion and Conclusions

+A longer study period could also be informative and, in principle, could improve estimation by increasing the number of exceedances available for inference.
+Our choice to focus on 2022 was deliberate.
+The aim of this paper is to introduce and demonstrate a workable and adaptable modelling framework, rather than to fully optimise predictive performance over the longest possible record.
+Restricting attention to a single recent year allows us to present the methodology in a comparatively simple setting, without introducing additional temporal structure that would likely be needed over a longer multi-year period, such as longer-term trends, interannual variability, or more complex seasonal effects.
+Extending the analysis to multiple years is certainly feasible within the proposed framework, but would require additional modelling choices and computational work.

+A similar point applies more generally to the choice of collocation rule.
+Because CAMSRA is already a coarse, spatially averaged background product, using neighbouring cells would mainly refine how that background information is supplied to the model rather than remove the need for local calibration.
+In the present work we therefore preferred the simpler nearest-centroid linkage and allowed the main adjustment from coarse-scale reanalysis data to site-level extremes to be learned through the hierarchical tail model.

-{Results from Section \ref{sec:DFCS} demonstrate the model’s effectiveness, with the posterior predictive mean providing reliable point predictions.
-Specifically, a leave-one-site-out cross-validation procedure demonstrated that the ExDF model outperforms both the GausDF and EAC4 models in capturing threshold exceedances for 10 out of 12 \emph{in situ} sites, highlighting its robustness in integrating diverse data sources.
-Nonetheless, its performance is limited in areas where remote-sensing data are biased or poorly represent the phenomenon.}
+{Results from Section \ref{sec:application} demonstrate the model's effectiveness, with the posterior predictive mean providing reliable point predictions.
+Specifically, a leave-one-site-out cross-validation procedure demonstrated that the ExDF model outperforms both the GausDF model and the CAMSRA data in capturing threshold exceedances for 10 out of 12 \emph{in situ} sites, highlighting its robustness in integrating diverse data sources.
+Nonetheless, its performance is limited in areas where the gridded reanalysis field is biased or poorly represents the phenomenon.}

-{Additional comparisons between the ExDF and EAC4 models reveal notable differences.
-For instance, maps of expected shortfall show that the EAC4 data are spatially smooth with low variability, whereas the ExDF predictions exhibit greater variability and capture spatial patterns, such as higher \PMp{} concentrations near coastal areas.
-These differences underscore the ExDF model’s ability to uncover spatial patterns and intensities of \PMp{} pollution that are less apparent in remote-sensing data alone.
-As noted earlier, the performance of the ExDF model is highly dependent on the quality of the remote-sensing data.
-This highlights the importance of selecting reliable sources for remote-sensing observations, as is the case with any data fusion model.}
+{Additional comparisons between the ExDF model and the CAMSRA data reveal notable differences.
+For instance, maps of expected shortfall show that the CAMSRA data are spatially smooth with low variability, whereas the ExDF predictions exhibit greater variability and capture spatial patterns, such as higher \PMp{} concentrations near coastal areas.
+These differences underscore the ExDF model's ability to uncover spatial patterns and intensities of \PMp{} pollution that are less apparent in the gridded reanalysis data alone.
+As noted earlier, the performance of the ExDF model is highly dependent on the quality of the gridded data.
+This highlights the importance of selecting reliable gridded products, as is the case with any data fusion model.}